Groningen Protocol: Protocol

 Doctors who end the life of a baby must report the death to the local medical examiner, who in turn reports it to both the district attorney and to a review committee.
 The procedure differs in this respect from the black-letter law governing voluntary euthanasia.
 There, the medical examiner sends the report only to the regional review committee, which alerts the district attorney only if it judges that the physician acted improperly.

 Legal status

-The Dutch euthanasia laws require people to ask for euthanasia themselves (voluntary euthanasia), and it is legal for people of 12 years and older.
-In the Netherlands, euthanasia remains technically illegal for patients under the age of 12.
-The Groningen Protocol does not give physicians unassailable legal protection.
-Case law has so far protected physicians from prosecution as long as they act in accordance with the protocol, but no black-letter law exists in this area.
-In April 2023 the Dutch parliament released a statement that an arrangement will be introduced for the termination of life of seriously ill and untreatable children aged 1 to 12.
-This arrangement follows some areas of the Groningen protocol: "It will concern children with such a serious illness or disorder that death is inevitable and the death of these children is expected in the foreseeable future."
+The Dutch euthanasia laws require individuals to request euthanasia themselves (voluntary euthanasia), which is fully legalized for people aged 12 years and older.
+In the Netherlands, active termination of life remains punishable under the penal code for patients under the age of 12, but it is officially permitted in practice because physicians are protected from prosecution if they follow strict national regulations.

+For infants (under 1 year of age), this is governed by the Groningen Protocol (2005).
+As of February 1, 2024, the Dutch government implemented a specific regulation formally allowing the termination of life for seriously ill children aged 1 to 12.
+Like the Groningen Protocol, this is not a direct amendment to the penal code, but rather a medical force majeure arrangement that instructs the Public Prosecution Service not to prosecute doctors who adhere to this regulation.